What insulation and airtightness are, how they’re used in a new build and what’s involved in your energy assessment.

 The basic premise is that the home is designed to be so airtight and well insulated that your space heating demand will be very low, i.e. no more than 15kWh/sqm/yr for a new build or 25kWh/sqm/yr for a refurb.
 The German PassivHaus standard also includes mechnical ventilation with heat recovery as a requirement, but there is no mandatory renewable component although you can of course include renewables in the PHPP design software.

-What is airtightness?
+What is insulation and airtightness?

 Airtightness is the ability of a system to prevent air leakage.
 Air leakage is driven by pressure differences across the building envelope.